pypoulp/oiio-python/README.md

   - Uses statically linked dependencies.
   - Larger wheel size.
   - Does **not** include OpenImageIO and OpenColorIO tools.
-  - **Ideal for avoiding DLL conflicts**, especially when embedding Python in applications like DCC tools that already use OpenImageIO.
+  - **Ideal for avoiding DLL conflicts**, especially when using Python embeded in applications like DCC tools that already use OpenImageIO.

 ---